appzer/puppet-pushsafer/README.md

 Installation & Usage
 --------------------

-1. Install puppet-pushsafer as a module in your Puppet master's module path.
+1. Install pushsafer-puppet as a module in your Puppet master's module path.

 2. Update the `privatekey` variable in the `pushsafer.yaml` file with your private or alias key from Pushsafer.com.